MartinKulev/Loldle/README.md

 Zilean: Added Mid to Positions
 Updates and Ownership of the Game:

 League of Legends introduces a new champion approximately every three months.
 Therefore, I will strive to keep this game updated accordingly.
 However, I want to clarify that I do not claim ownership of the game, as I am not the original creator.
-The link to the original game can be found here: Original Game
+The link to the original game can be found here: [https://loldle.net](https://loldle.net)

 Enjoy playing the Loldle Game and have fun guessing the champions!
 If you have any suggestions or feedback, feel free to let me know.